welchbj/tt/README.rst

         #. integrate with AppVeyor
         #. integrate with Coveralls
         #. introduce Karnaugh Map functionality
-        #. add indication of optimal groupings on Karnaugh Maps, perhaps with color via colorama
+        #. add indication of optimal groupings on Karnaugh Maps
-        #. add --raw modifier to indicate only a plain Karnaugh Map should be output
         #. port Windows make file to \*nix

-    * v.0.4
+    * v0.4

         #. improve verbose output and logging
+        #. add option to order inputs in truth table alphabetically (--alphabetical)
         #. product-of-sum (--pos) and sum-of-product (--sop) form generation for Boolean equations
         #. introduce functionality to generate logic circuit diagrams from equations

+    * v0.5

+        #. if too many options are present, we can look into the idea of using argument sub-groups (already supported by Python's argparse)
+        #. add more Boolean operations, such as "if and only if" (<->) and "implies" (->)
+        #. improve FunctionalTestCase's output diff for expected vs actual stdout/stderr

 =======
 License